Saint Charles, IL Parentage Attorneys

 The team at the Olita Law Group recognizes that the new law could potentially make it very difficult for a person to prove his or her parentage, in many situations.
 Regardless of the obstacles, however, we will continue to help you protect your rights while looking after your child's true best interests.

-If you are dealing with any issue related to paternity or parentage, contact our office in Geneva, Illinois.
+If you are dealing with any issue related to paternity or parentage, contact our office in Saint Charles, Illinois.
 Our law firm offers a free, no-obligation consultation so that you can meet our team, discuss your case, and get the answers you need.
 Call 630-402-0333 to schedule an appointment today.
-We are proud to serve Geneva, Batavia, Elgin, Naperville, Wheaton, and throughout DuPage, Kane, Will, Kendall, and Cook Counties.
+We are proud to serve Saint Charles, Batavia, Elgin, Naperville, Wheaton, and throughout DuPage, Kane, Will, Kendall, and Cook Counties.